peter-sharp/peter-sharp-dev/src/site/resume/work-history/2013-04-05-hamilton-jet.md

 ---

 Worked at Hamilton Jet through Coverstaff as a fettler and packer.
-Took a short corse on crane operation.
+Took a short course on crane operation.

 Primary responsibilities: